fturkyilmaz/dotnet-core-clean-react-shopping-project/README.md

 ## 🏗️ Architecture Overview

-The solution is organized into four concentric layers:
+The solution is organized into four concentric layers.
+For a detailed deep-dive into the system design, data models, and technology choices, please refer to [ARCHITECTURE.md](./ARCHITECTURE.md).

 1.  **Domain**: Enterprise logic, Entities, Value Objects, Domain Events, Repository Interfaces.
 (No dependencies)
 2.  **Application**: Business logic, Use Cases (CQRS Commands/Queries), DTOs, Validators.
 (Depends on Domain)